Linear Model and Extensions: Homework problems

 The variance inflation result in Theorem \ref{theorem:varianceinflationfactor} sometimes causes confusion.
 It only concerns the variance.
 When we view some covariates as random, then the bias term can also contribute to the variance of the OLS estimator.
 In this case, we should interpret Theorem \ref{theorem:varianceinflationfactor} with caution.
 See \citet{ding2019two} for a related discussion.

-\paragraph{Inflation and deflation of the variance under heteroskedasticity} Relax the condition in Theorem \ref{theorem:varianceinflationfactor} as $\var(\varepsilon_i) = \sigma_i^2$ with possibly different variances.
-Give a counterexample in which the variance decreases with more covariates included in the regression.
+\paragraph{Inflation and deflation of the variance under heteroskedasticity} Revisit Section \ref{section::vif-theorem}.
+Relax the condition in Theorem \ref{theorem:varianceinflationfactor} as $\var(\varepsilon_i) = \sigma_i^2$ to allow for heteroskedasticity with possibly different variances of the error terms.
+Give a counterexample in which